BTS029, Writing Beats within Scenes, Scene Blocking and Experimenting with First and Third Person POV in a Novel | March Author Diary Update, Part One

 A Week in Review

 What did I achieve during those three days?
 On Monday, I read through, revised, and performed a line edit for chapter four, and I rewrote chapter five in first-person point-of-view.
 Towards the end of the day, I had issues with Pro Writing Aid’s web app.
-It was slow with analysing one 900 word scene.
-At this stage, I’m ready to cut out anything that is wasting my time, so I stopped doing the Grammarly, and Pro Writing Aid passes as I went along.
+It was slow with analysing one 900-word scene.
+At this stage, I’m ready to cut out anything that was wasting my time, so I stopped doing the Grammarly and Pro Writing Aid passes as I went along.
 On Wednesday, I rewrote chapters six, seven, and eight.
-Because I stopped doing the line-edits as I went along, I was able to rewrite more scenes and get closer to reaching the end of act one.
+Because I stopped doing the line edits as I went along, I was able to rewrite more scenes and get closer to reaching the end of act one.

 Writing Beats within Scenes

-Essentially, beats help a scene to turn or in Story Grid terms it helps a scene change in value.
-For instance, a scene could start off positively and end in a negative way or in my case starts off negative and become a double negative where things get worse.
+Essentially, beats help a scene to turn, or in Story Grid terms, it helps a scene change in value.
+For instance, a scene could start off positively and end in a negative way or, in my case, starts off negatively and become a double negative where things get worse.
 Before I write a scene, I write down these moments that help the scene to turn.
 It’s how I make sure that the scene fulfils its purpose in the story.

-Scene blocking for me is a little different to a beat.
+Scene blocking, for me, is a little different to a beat.
 Before I write, I like to block the movement of my characters across the “stage.”
-Again this is a technique I picked up from writing stage plays, screenplays, and figuring out how to direct.
+Again this is a technique I picked up from writing stage plays and screenplays and figuring out how to direct.
 It’s easier for me to picture how a scene plays out if I know how every character moves and the direction they are facing.

 By the way, I only do this for the first draft writing.
 When rewriting a scene, I’m not rewriting it from scratch.
 I’m merely rewriting specific beats.
 If I do a complete rewrite, I already have the beats and scene blocking playing in my mind.

-After all of this scene blocking and writing beats, I wrote and revised chapter nine in third-person.
-And then, I revised chapter ten and eleven.
+After all of this scene blocking and writing beats, I wrote and revised chapter nine in the third person.
+And then, I revised chapters ten and eleven.
 Unfortunately, this left me with one chapter left to rewrite in act one at 7:00 pm on a Friday evening.